isomerpages/np-imdajtm/pages/About Us.md

 to reskill their existing employees and assistance will be provided to the companies with training, job redesign and redeployment support incentives.</p>
 <p>Through the TeSA framework, the five Training Partners will assist the
-companies with course fee funding provided by SSG and work with programme partners of WSG’s Career Conversion Programmes to identify their training and reskilling needs.</p>
+companies with course fee funding provided by <a href="https://www.skillsfuture.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">SSG</a> and work with programme partners of WSG’s Career Conversion Programmes to identify their training and reskilling needs.</p>